freezingDaniel/freezingDaniel/README.md

 <h3>🧑‍💻 About me:</h3>

-I am an IT-student from Luxembourg
+I am an IT-professional from Luxembourg

 - I'm mostly active in network and system administration
 - and have experience on the Ops side of things